Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 }
 ```

 Now you'll need to define some details for the provider.
-The easiest configuration to start with is to define the API URL
+To start with you can define the API URL, API key, and client timeout
-and key within the `basistheory` provider.
+within the `basistheory` provider.

 ```terraform
 provider "basistheory" {